-When we are unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, Commerce may compare the U.S. sale to sales at a different LOT in the comparison market.
-In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
+LOT in the comparison market.
+In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
 Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.

 In this review, we obtained information from Prosperity and YP regarding the marketing stages involved in making their reported home market and U.S. sales, including a description of the selling activities performed by each respondent for each channel of distribution.
-None of the respondents claim LOT adjustments in either the home market or the U.S. market.
+Neither of the respondents claim LOT adjustments in either the home market or the U.S. market.
 Consequently, we matched all EP and CEP sales to home market sales, and no LOT adjustment was warranted.